UserExistsError/webshooter/README.md

 # webshooter
 Take screenshots of web sites and generate an HTML report.
 This tool waits a specified period to allow the page to render before taking the screenshot.
+Report sorts screenshots by page title and server header.

 ![Report](docs/screenshots/tiles-med.png)